 Here are some other things to bear in mind before you start play:

 Know and obey the rules of soccer.
-Unsafe play is a major cause of injuries and will lead to you getting kicked out of the game.
-In fact, many leagues will suspend you for additional games if you are a repeat offender.
+Unsafe play is a major cause of injuries and will lead to you getting carded and maybe kicked out of the game.
+In fact, some leagues will suspend you for additional games if you are a repeat offender.

 Keep your head up and be aware of your teammates and opposing players at all times.
 Collisions are more likely if you go charging blindly down the field and don't pay attention to other players.